-The permissible exposure limit in the workplace set by OSHA is 0.1 asbestos fibers per cubic centimeter of air
+The permissible exposure limit in the workplace is 0.1 asbestos fibers per cubic cm of air

 Nowadays, there are multiple federal laws aimed at preventing or at least minimizing asbestos exposure in occupational settings, each focusing on specific aspects of asbestos work.
 The main effective asbestos regulations are EPA's Asbestos Worker Protection Rule (40 CFR Part 763, Subpart G) and OSHA's General Industry Standard (29 CFR 1910.1001) and Construction Standard (29 CFR 1926.1101).

 OSHA's asbestos standards

 The asbestos regulations of the Occupational Safety and Health Administration apply to private-sector workers, as well as to state and local government workers.
 They are currently effective in 23 states.
 By virtue of these asbestos laws, workers have the legal right to be informed regarding any asbestos hazard they might encounter during their job.
 Additionally, if asbestos might be present in a certain occupational setting, employers also need to notify workers and people in close proximity to the site by:

 - posting signs at the entrance of areas with asbestos-containing materials or where asbestos work is in progress